BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_user_access_request.md

 ## Changes to Github Organization Membership Requests

 There have been changes to the Github Access management workflow to __better automate__ the process.
 Please read the details below.
+There is also a [YouTube video describing the workflow](https://www.youtube.com/watch?v=IvdPyx2-qm0)

 ### Requesting membership to bcgov and BCDevOps orgs